reima-ecom/reima-theme/README.md

 ### Optimal experience

 These browsers should have a blazingly fast and pixel-perfect experience using modern features.
 The deciding factor here is browsers supporting `type=module`, `ES2015 (ES6)`, `IntersectionObserver` and CSS `display:grid`.
-Unfortunately, we cannot use dynamic imports, since these are not supported universally.
-Also, Safari doesn't support customized built-in elements, so those cannot be used either.
+Safari doesn't support customized built-in elements, so these need [a polyfill](https://github.com/WebReflection/custom-elements-builtin#readme), but this feature is currently not used.

-Development is done on Chrome stable branch and occasionally Firefox stable.
+Development is done on Chrome stable and/or Firefox stable.

 - Chrome 69+
 - Firefox 68+
 - Opera 64+
-- Samsung Internet 8.2+
+- Samsung Internet 10.1+
 - Edge 79+

 ### Working experience with JavaScript